How 7 leading organizations use Productboard to become more customer-driven

-“Just having all our user research and feedback in one place is a huge time-saver for us.
+“Having all our user research and feedback in one place is a huge time-saver for us.
 Across the team, this saves hours of effort every day.”

-After trying various tools for idea management and road mapping with little success, she discovered productboard.
+After trying various tools for idea management and roadmapping with little success, she discovered Productboard.
 Specifically, she was drawn to the Insights board, which provided her with a central place to collect customer insights and feedback.

-Today, productboard helps Hayden and her team keep track of customer feedback and feature requests, reroute the right insights to the right PMs, and prioritize requests based on their potential impact.
+Today, Productboard helps Hayden and her team keep track of customer feedback and feature requests, reroute the right insights to the right PMs, and prioritize requests based on their potential impact.
 This helps Sprout Social decide which features to build next to ensure they are delivering a product that customers will continue to love.

 When product designer Than Sidwell joined the company, notes from customer conversations were scattered across spreadsheets and Google docs, making them a nightmare to manage.
 As a result, the team often made product decisions based on gut instincts and memory rather than specific evidence.